jakub-stastny/docker-project-manager/README.md

 - **SSH keys directory** and **shell history file** to be shared as volumes inside the container.

 Note that there's no global state.
 It makes sense to isolate everything per project.
 If you want for instance use the same pair of SSH keys, just copy them to the project directory.
 This way it's all predictable and there are no surprises.

+## Beyond VPS life

+With a vanilla setup like this, there's little reason to scrape the dev VPS, as there's virtually no risk we'd mess it up, creating the need to scrape it and reinstall it.

+With that said, I'd like to add [Dropbox sync](https://github.com/botanicus/docker-project-manager/issues/7) in the future.

 # Usage